Skip to Content

 Punitive damages may be awarded in cases of extreme negligence or intentional misconduct to punish the at-fault party and deter similar behavior in the future.
 In California, these damages require clear evidence of the defendant’s egregious conduct.

-Hurt in an Uber Crash?
+Hurt in a Rideshare Crash?
 We Can Help.

-Since 1971, the legal professionals of the Kuvara Law Firm have fought for our clients’ right to compensation.
+Since 1971, our San Rafael rideshare accident attorneys have fought for our clients’ right to compensation.
 We offer free initial consultations, where we will explain your options for moving forward with a claim.

-To learn more or to schedule a free case evaluation, call us at or email us.
+To learn more or to schedule a free case evaluation, contact our San Rafael Uber and Lyft accident lawyers by calling today.

 • How Long Do I Have to Sue for an Uber Accident?